chiao45/ams562-notes/intro/why_cpp.rst

 Well, with `C++`_, *"by the end of the day"*, you are still struggling with software designs.
-Typically, it's not easy to get something working in `C++`_ as nicely as *high level* (future) programming languages in short terms.
+Typically, it's not easy to get something working in `C++`_ as nicely as *high level* programming languages in short terms.

 "My project/research is still at infant stage, I wanna test some ideas."
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++